martinr9315/ProbFSTA/README.md

+# prob-fsta

-### Ling 198B: Modelling Learning of Long Distance Dependencies Using PFSTA Expectation Maximization
+## Ling 198B: Modelling Learning of Long Distance Dependencies Using PFSTA Expectation Maximization

+Presented at UCLA Undergraduate Research Week.
+Slides can be found [here](CL_slides.pptx) and paper can be found [here](Long_Distance_Wh-Dependency.pdf).
+Authored by Roxane Martin, supervised by Tim Hunter and Yang Wang.

 #### CHILDES Trials